BaseInfinity/ds-sync-saves/readme.md

-# DS Sync Save
+# DS Sync Saves

-DS Sync Save is a Python script that automatically synchronizes save files for Nintendo DS games between `.dsv` and `.sav` formats.
+DS Sync Saves is a Python script that automatically synchronizes save files for Nintendo DS games between `.dsv` and `.sav` formats.
 This tool is particularly useful for gamers who play across multiple devices or emulators, especially when using:

 - DraStic emulator (saves in `.dsv` format), which isn't part of RetroArch
 - Other emulators like MelonDS (saves in `.sav` format), which are often included in RetroArch